 - For external programs, acceptance may take longer and is not guaranteed.

-- Make sure to complete your materials by the program's deadline.
+- Make sure to complete any remaining materials by the program's deadline.

-Please inform the Study Abroad Office ASAP if you have concerns.
+Please inform the Study Away Office ASAP if you have concerns.